Prevent Identity Theft: Some Credit Report Monitoring Services and Options

 Prevent Identity Theft: Free or Cheap Ways To Monitor Your Credit

-What’s important to note is that there are also free ways to monitor your credit, but it will take effort and diligence on your part to track your credit ratings this way.
+What’s important to note is that there are also free or cheap ways to monitor your credit, but it will take effort and diligence on your part to track your credit ratings this way.
 These are great for “do it yourselfers”.
+Simple suggestions for heightened vigilance include: evaluating your bank accounts on a regular basis, ordering free annual credit reports from the bureaus, using fraud alerts or security freezes.
 For all these cases, there are pros and cons.
-Here are some ideas for free or cheap ways to monitor your credit:
+Let’s go over these ideas to monitor your credit in more detail:

-4. Cheap Option: You can opt for a security freeze, which “freezes” or locks your credit information at all three reporting agencies unless you unlock it with a password or PIN.
+7. Cheap Option: You can opt for a security freeze, which “freezes” or locks your credit information at all three reporting agencies unless you unlock it with a password or PIN.
 It’s best for people who don’t need to apply for credit and who don’t need others checking on their credit often.
-Otherwise, having to use a password or PIN can be a pain.
+The bureaus will seal your credit information until you tell them otherwise.
+It’s a bit of a hassle but you won’t have to pay much to do this.
+But note that it may not be a good idea to try if you need to access your credit reports often, or if you are opening accounts on a regular basis.
+This can become a major inconvenience in certain cases, as having to use a password or PIN can be a pain.
 But hey, lifetime protection with a security freeze is only $30, so it’s one cheap way to get some security!

 Great post!
 In the banking industry, we’re seeing an influx of identity theft, especially with all of the consumer breaches that have been happening.
 People aren’t taking this seriously enough until it’s too late.
 Great tips here!